 It saw more major renovations in 2015 and had to be shut down two years later for repairs from Hurricane Irma.
 But no matter what, the pier isn’t going anywhere.
 It’s part of the heartbeat of Naples and that’s how it will stay.

 Here are some frequently asked questions about visiting the pier.

 Yes, you can fish on the Naples Pier, and the best part is you don’t need a fishing license.
 The city purchased a bulk fishing license so anyone on the pier is allowed to fish there.

 It also doesn’t cost anything to walk or fish on the pier either.
 After the pier was destroyed by Hurricane Donna in 1960, the city considered charging people to walk or fish on the structure.
 Thankfully, voters rejected that idea, and the pier has remained free ever since.

 For Naples Pier parking, there are two options.
 Residents and visitors can either use a beach parking permit to park for free or pay-by-space at a nearby machine.
 Beach parking permits can be obtained at Naples City Hall for city residents.
 Those who live in Collier County beyond Naples city limits must go to a Collier County park or library.

 Pay-by-space parking is:

 Now that you know more about the dynamic history of the Naples Pier, your visit to the iconic Naples landmark will be even more special.
-Royal Shell has a variety of rentals near the Naples Pier and downtown Naples.
+Royal Shell has a variety of Naples vacation rentals near the Naples Pier and downtown Naples.
 If you see something you love, don’t hesitate to give us a call.
-Helping people plan the perfect vacation and create lasting memories is our specialty.
+Whether you are coming by plane or planning a road trip, planning the perfect vacation and create lasting memories is our specialty.